MasWag/FalCAuN/site/docs/install.md

 Notes
 -----

-- For the matlab module, the unit test on `mvn install` is disabled by default because it can be time-consuming.
-If you want, you can run it by `mvn test -DskipTests=false`.
 - You may have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=$(/usr/libexec/java_home -v 17) mvn test -DskipTests=False`.
 - The automatic transmission model requires parameters defined in an example by Mathworks.
 To load it, you probably need to set up the example by Mathworks and the path beforehand.
     - The example by Mathworks can be opened with `openExample('simulink_automotive/ModelingAnAutomaticTransmissionControllerExample')`